First Baptist Church of Newtown exists for:

 - The Greek word baptizo literally means, “to immerse.”

-- We believe the Bible is the Word of God, written through men by God.
-It tells us who God is, what He loves and hates, what He has done, is doing, and will do, how we can be made right with Him, and how we should live.
-It does not have any mistakes and it is a certain foundation for our faith.
+- We believe the Bible is the Word of God, written through men by the inspiration of the Holy Spirit, the third person of the Triune Godhead.
+Scripture reveals who God is, and the history of what He has done, is doing, and will do, how we can be reconciled to Him.
+We affirm the inerrancy, infallibility, and authority of Scripture.
+It is a certain foundation for our faith.

 - We believe that Jesus Christ will return and that then God will judge every human being who has ever lived.
 Each person who has put his trust in Jesus will not only receive eternal life but a body that cannot die or be broken, and each of those people will live with God forever in a new creation that has no evil, death, or suffering.